sundayirvine-code/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Hidden directories should be counted
 12. What’s new - Create a script that displays the 10 newest files in the current directory.
 13. Being unique is better than being perfect - 13.
 Being unique is better than being perfect
+14. It must be in that file - Display lines containing the pattern “root” from the file /etc/passwd